BLopo20/Parkinson-s-Disease-Datasets/README.md

 - 1: No freeze (during the experiment, while patients can be standing, walking, or turning);
 - 2: Freeze.

-The annotations were obtaine by synchronizing the leg movement data with video recordings of the walking trials and having a physiotherapist take notes of relevant events during the sessions and identifying the start time, duration, and end time of freezing events.
-Moreover an assistant annotated the patients activity (e.g. standing, walking, turning, or freezing) during the recording session.
+The annotations were obtained by synchronizing the leg movement data with video recordings of the walking trials and having a physiotherapist take notes of relevant events during the sessions and identifying the start time, duration, and end time of freezing events.
+Moreover, an assistant annotated the patients activity (i.e. standing, walking, turning, or freezing) during the recording session.

-Units: The acceleration is in mg and the time of sample is in miliseconds.
+Units: The acceleration is in mg and the time of sample is in milliseconds.

 Note:
-- Two patients (ID 02 and ID 08) reported fequent FOG episodes during the ON medication state and, consequently, performed the data collection on the ON state.
+- Two patients (ID 02 and ID 08) reported frequent FOG episodes during the ON medication state and, consequently, performed the data collection in the ON state.

 ## Oday